 5. Establishment and constitution of Employers’ Indemnity Supplementation Fund

-(1) WorkCover WA shall establish and keep in an account forming part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985 a fund to be known as the Employers’ Indemnity Supplementation Fund.
+(1) An agency special purpose account, to be kept by WorkCover WA and called the Employers’ Indemnity Supplementation Fund, is established under section 16 of the Financial Management Act 2006.

 (2) The Fund shall consist of —